 * You must remain current on your HOA fees – false.
 Many Lenders will authorize to pay however, it is better to remain current on your HOA as to not be faced with your Lender refusing to pay or paying only a portion of past due balance.
 I always recommends that Sellers remain current on Homeowners Association dues.

 * Most Short Sales do not get approved to close – so so false .
-I have a 99% approval rating having specialized in Short Sales here in Coral Springs and South Florida for many years now.
+I have a 99% approval rating having specialized in Short Sales here in Boca Raton, Coral Springs and nearby South Florida cities for many years now, since 2008, in fact.

-If you need to sell your Coral Springs Home or other South Florida home as a Short Sale, I would be happy to provide you with a free consultation to see if a Short Sale is right for you.
+If you need to sell your Boca Raton home, Coral Springs Home or other Southeast Florida home as a Short Sale, I would be happy to provide you with a free consultation to see if a Short Sale is right for you.
 As your South Florida Short Sale Specialist, I am here to help you avoid foreclosure.